 Carby studied at Canberra School of Music and London’s Royal College of Music.
 She has performed for all the major Australian opera companies including Opera Australia, Opera Queensland, Victoria State Opera and West Australian Opera.
 For Opera Australia, her roles have included Countess Geschwitz (Lulu) and Cornelia (Giulio Cesare), for which she won Green Room Awards, Romeo (I Capuleti e i Montecchi), Donna Elvira (Don Giovanni), Arsace (Partenope) and Octavian (Der Rosenkavalier, recorded for CD and DVD).
 Carby has sung in concert throughout Australia and New Zealand, in repertory including Elgar’s Sea Pictures, Haydn’s Arianna a Naxos and Mahler’s Das Lied von der Erde.

-Engagements elsewhere include Romeo for Chelsea Opera Group, Rodrigo (Pia de’ Tolomei) and Iphigénie (Iphigénie en Tauride) for English Touring Opera, Don Ramiro (La finta giardiniera) for Buxton Festival, Brangäne (Tristan und Isolde) for Longborough Festival Opera, Beethoven’s Symphony no.9 with the Philharmonia and Ulster orchestras, Messiah at the Three Choirs Festival.
+Engagements elsewhere include Romeo for Chelsea Opera Group, Iphigénie (Iphigénie en Tauride) and Cornelia (Giulio Cesare) for English Touring Opera, Ino/Juno (Semele) with the CBSO, Nikona (Siberia) for the Festival de Radio France Montpellier Occitanie, Don Ramiro (La finta giardiniera) for Buxton Festival, Brangäne (Tristan und Isolde) for Longborough Festival Opera and the Teatro nacional de Sao Carlos, Lisbon, Beethoven’s Symphony no.9 with the Philharmonia and the Ulster Orchestra and Messiah at the Three Choirs Festival.